Industry Companies Provide Aid

 "Ammo Inc., and we as Americans, stand firmly in support of Ukraine's sovereignty and independence, as we stand for freedom and democracy everywhere," said Fred Wagenhals, CEO of AMMO Inc. "While we fervently hope for a quick and peaceful resolution to the crisis and that diplomacy will win the day, we condemn the Russian aggression and its threat to Ukraine's territorial integrity and freedom.
 We recognize that events are unfolding rapidly on the ground in Ukraine, and we are prepared to move quickly as possible to support Ukraine as it continues to defend itself and its freedom."

-Richard Childress, NASCAR hall of fame owner and a member of AMMO Inc.’s board of directors, appeared on FOX & Friends March 2 to discuss the company’s donation — which is now its “number-one priority.”
+Richard Childress, NASCAR hall of fame owner and a member of AMMO Inc.'s board of directors, appeared on FOX & Friends March 2 to discuss the AMMO Inc.'s donation to Ukraine - which is now its "number-one priority."